garymm/earl/NOTES.md

        Or is num_off_policy_optims_per_cycle() sufficent?

 Changes:
-- [ ] Change Agent.step() to only take in networks and step state (i.e. remove opt state and experience).
+- [x] Change Agent.act() to only take in networks and actor state (i.e. remove opt state and experience).
 - [ ] Change update_experience to take initial StepState.
 - [ ] Maybe: Change loss() to not take step state?
 Or it could be optional, and present iff the agent says it needs the final step state then it will be queued with the experience.
 - [ ]